Arbor-wellness: Bronze Birch Borer

 Unfortunately, it is also the favorite tree of a destructive insect called the bronze birch borer.
 This relatively small flying beetle has a deadly appetite for birch trees, burying through the outer bark to lay eggs inside the tree.
 The new larvae then eat the living tissue right below the bark, stopping the water and nutrients from getting to the top of the tree.

-If you are concerned about the bronze birch borer and want to schedule an inspection, fill out the form below.
+If you are concerned about the bronze birch borer and want to schedule an inspection, click the button at the top of the page.